LLNL/units/README.md

 These ranges were chosen to represent nearly all physical quantities that could be found in various disciplines we have encountered.

+The CMake variable `UNITS_BASE_TYPE` if set to a 64 bit type like `uint64_t` will double the space requirements but also change the ranges to be at least a power of 4 larger than the above table.
+See [Cmake Reference](https://units.readthedocs.io/en/latest/installation/cmake_variables.html) for more details.

 ### Discussion points

 - Currency may seem like a unusual choice in units but numbers involving prices are encountered often enough in various disciplines that it is useful to include as part of a unit.
 - Technically count and radians are not units, they are representations of real things.
 A radian is a representation of rotation around a circle and is therefore distinct from a true unitless quantity even though there are no physical measurements associated with either.
-- And count and mole are theoretically equivalent though as a practical matter using moles for counts of things is a bit odd for example 1 GB of data is ~1.6605\*10^-15 mol of data.
-So they are used in different context and don't mix very often, the convert functions does convert between them if necessary.
+- Count and mole are theoretically equivalent though as a practical matter using moles for counts of things is a bit odd for example 1 GB of data is ~1.6605\*10^-15 mol of data.
+So they are used in different context and don't mix very often, the convert functions do convert between them if necessary.
 - This library **CANNOT** represent fractional unit powers( except for sqrt Hz used in noise density units), and it follows the order of operation in C++ so **IF** you have equations that any portion of the operation may exceed the numerical limits on powers even if the result does not, **BE CAREFUL**.
 - The normal rules about floating point operations losing precision also apply to unit representations with non-integral multipliers.
 - With string conversions there are many units that can be interpreted in multiple ways.
 In general the priority was given to units in more common use in the United States, or in power systems and electrical engineering which was the origin of this library.